gp-1108/computer-vision/README.md

 ## Lab 3:
 Masking images based on color.
+Learnng new constructors, the usage of cv::Rect() and other useful functions for color sampling.